Superfuse

-Superfuse is an action role-playing video game in a comic book art style.
-The game is in early access as of early 2023.
+Superfuse was an action role-playing video game in a comic book art style.
+The game was released in early access on January 31, 2023, and was discontinued on October 10, 2025.

 Gameplay

 Superfuse is an action role-playing video game in a comic book art style and superhero characters.
 The player hacks and slashes at enemy mobs in procedurally generated levels and upgrades their powers through a configurable skill tree as they progress.

 Development

-Superfuse is in development by Dutch studio Stitch Heads.
-After a multiplayer beta test in December 2022, the game opened for early access the next month with two character classes.
-It will be published by Raw Fury.
+Superfuse was in development by Dutch studio Stitch Heads.
+After a multiplayer beta test in December 2022, the game opened for early access the next month with two-character classes.
+It was published by Raw Fury.

-The developers plan to create five character classes and support four-player cooperative play.
+The developers planned to create five-character classes and support four-player cooperative play.

-As of March 2025, no update has been released for the game in over two years.
+As of March 2025, no update had been released for the game in over two years.
+On October 10, 2025, the game was delisted from Steam, remaining playable only through its singleplayer offline mode; the game's developer, Stitch Heads, had ceased operations some time prior to the delisting.